Thinking of buying a home in 2022? Here’s what to expect

 That trend toward higher rates is expected to continue, although not necessarily at the pace seen in the past couple of weeks.

-“We are expecting interest rates to rise this year and that directly impacts affordability for families and their ability to finance a home,” said Jeff Ruben, president of Wilmington Savings Fund Society Mortgage.
+“We are expecting interest rates to rise this year and that directly impacts affordability for families and their ability to finance a home,” said Jeff Ruben, president of WSFS Mortgage.
 “We don’t see it being a situation where it will choke off the home purchase market, but we project that the rise in interest rates will dampen activity a bit.”

 The 30-year fixed-rate mortgage averaged 3.56% last week.
 The average was 2.77% this time last year.